 Flash Pass-Enabled Rides

-This is a list of Flash Pass-enabled attractions, with the caveat that not all attractions feature Flash Pass usage on every day.
+This is a list of Flash Pass-enabled attractions, with the caveat that not all these attractions feature Flash Pass usage every day.
 Be sure to check with the Flash Pass reservation center or call the park to see which rides are Flash Pass eligible for the day.

 - Batman The Ride